Blendify/blender-manual/trunk/blender_docs/manual/rigging/skinning/obdata.rst

 you can use the :kbd:`Ctrl-P` parent shortcut in the 3D views (after having selected first the "skin" object, then the armature).
 The *Make Parent To* menu pops up, select the *Armature* entry.
-If the skinning object is a lattice, you're done; no more options are available.
+If the skinning object is a lattice, you are done; no more options are available.
 But with a child mesh, another *Create Vertex Groups?* menu appears, with the following options - all regarding the "vertex groups" skinning method: